Introduction to Medical Device Labeling

 'display of written, printed, or graphic matter upon the immediate container of any article...'

 The term 'immediate container' does not include package liners.
-Any word, statement, or other information appearing on the immediate container must also appear 'on the outside container or wrapper, if any there be, of the retain package of such article, or is easily legible through the outside container of wrapper.'
+Any word, statement, or other information appearing on the immediate container must also appear 'on the outside container or wrapper, if any there be, or the retail package of such article, or is easily legible through the outside container of wrapper.'

 Section 201(m) defines 'labeling' as: